 Welcome to the our blog!
 We hope to share all the wonderful things that we are learning about in EYFS.

-Our Class Teacher is Mr Brewer and our Teaching Assistants are Mrs N. Smith and Ms Grieve.
+Our Class Teacher is Mr Brewer and our Teaching Assistants are Mrs N. Smith, Ms Grieve and Mrs Phillips.

 Here is our exciting CURRICULUM MAP FOR 2019-20.